 As part of its responsibility to supervise lawyers and in the interest of promoting public confidence in the legal system, the Iowa Supreme Court has created procedures for addressing complaints concerning alleged violations of the Rules of Professional Conduct.

-Please note: The procedures for investigating and evaluating ethical complaints and disciplining attorneys are not a substitute for appeal.
+The procedures for investigating and evaluating ethical complaints and disciplining attorneys are not a substitute for appeal.
 You should consult with an attorney to protect your legal rights and determine the nature of your legal responsibilities.

-This page connects you to information about lawyers who have been the subject of discipline.
+Follow this link for information about lawyers who have been the subject of prior discipline.

 The Board’s primary objective is to ensure that attorneys within its jurisdiction are compliant with the Iowa Rules of Professional Conduct.
 The Rules of Professional Conduct (located at Chapter 32 of the Iowa Court Rules) set forth numerous ethics requirements that apply to all aspects of attorneys’ practice, from client confidentiality to trial conduct.

 The Board cannot impose fines, imprison an attorney, obtain a financial settlement or reduction of fees, or change the outcome of a civil or criminal case.
 The Board’s jurisdiction extends to the attorney’s license alone.

 The Board is not funded by the taxpayers of Iowa.
 The Board is funded entirely by annual registration fees paid by attorneys who are authorized to practice in our state.

 Many problems can be prevented if you know what to expect from lawyers and how to deal with lawyers.
 The Board has prepared a booklet to help you choose and work well with a lawyer.
 Suggestions for avoiding problems include:

 Some people are dissatisfied with lawyers because they have unrealistic expectations.
 Ask your lawyer what to expect.
 How long will the matter take?
 About how much will it cost?
 How frequently and by what means will we communicate?
 What are the unpredictable factors?